 Our portfolio is very diverse in terms of maturity of fields, but most of them are mature fields, which have been producing for decades.

 Operating fields which have a long production history comes with challenges: increasing the recovery rates and dealing with low productivity per well, while controlling costs.
 Production decline is natural in mature fields and high investment is needed to mitigate this decline.

-Hydrocarbon production in a field can go though three stages, as the field matures:
+Hydrocarbon production in a field can go through three stages, as the field matures:

 - Primary production: This is used in newer fields, when there is still pressure in the reservoir and oil and gas naturally rise to the surface

 - Secondary recovery (improved recovery): Specific technologies are used when hydrocarbons from a reservoir no longer flows to the surface and several technologies like water and gas injection are used to increase reservoir pressure.

 - Tertiary recovery (enhanced recovery): Specific technologies are used to further increase oil production from a reservoir, after the first two stages.
 These technologies are more expensive to employ on a field.
 According to our 2021+ strategy, we aim to maximize economic recovery from our fields, by increasing the recovery rate from 25% to 28% for our oilfields and from 50% to 55% for our gas fields.
 Find out more about our strategy.